kzmkrksc/kzmkrksc.github.io/content/post/test.md

     hidden: true # only hide on current single page
 ---

-This is a test post
+# This is a test post

+This is a test content.

+---